Register for free online access to Volumes 1-3 of The Neurohospitalist. Click here.

 1.1 Aims & Scope

-The Neurohospitalist publishes articles that address diagnosis and treatment of neurological diseases as well as articles about healthcare quality, systems, and outcomes, especially as they relate to inpatient clinical neurology.
-The journal welcomes articles focused on general neurology, neurocritical care, vascular neurology, neurotrauma, movement disorders, neuromuscular diseases, neuroinfectious diseases, epilepsy and systemic illnesses affecting the central nervous system.
+NHOS publishes articles that address diagnosis and treatment of neurological diseases as well as articles about healthcare quality, systems, and outcomes, especially as they relate to inpatient clinical neurology.
+The Journal welcomes articles focused on general neurology, neurocritical care, vascular neurology, neurotrauma, movement disorders, neuromuscular diseases, neuroinfectious diseases, epilepsy and systemic illnesses affecting the central nervous system.

 1.2 Article Types